 Aerowest GmbH has provided acquisition and processing of geospatial data from aerial photographs since 1970.
-In February 2017 they integrated eight Phase One Industrial 100MP cameras into an IGI UrbanMapper for acquiring aerial data for 3D city models in a fast, efficient, and cost-effective way.
+In February 2017 they integrated eight Phase One Industrial 100MP cameras into an IGI UrbanMapper for acquiring data for aerial 3D models in a fast, efficient, and cost-effective way.

 Image: 3D Mesh Model – Courtesy of Aerowest.
 2018 ©

 The quality and reliability of Phase One cameras is outstanding.
 Due to the high sensitivity of the camera, the IGI UrbanMapper can be operated under poor light conditions and at high aircraft speed while still retaining high-quality image capture.
 In 2 years we have successfully shot more than 1.2 million images.